 I am painfully aware of the fact that some people simply do not want to hear that in some ways, these boots are a disappointment, but the pictures easily speak for themselves.
 Even so, I know people will not be satisfied.
 As a result and to better explain what I mean when I discuss the quality of boots, I will be doing a comparison of all the boots I own in a future article which will expand on the pictures above.

 However, I want to reiterate that I do not dislike these boots.
 I am happy that I have them and I do love to wear them.
 They are good boots.
 They are well made boots.
 If you buy a pair of Vibergs, they will most likely be very solid.
 Most of the upper stitching on my boots is excellent and the quality overall is good.
-The issue is that it is not great and there are better boots out there that prove this.
+The issue is that the quality is not great and there are better boots out there that prove this.
 There are many others who are on the same page that I am, but the vocal Viberg fandom is still loud and I want people who are trying to learn about boots to see a different perspective.